 The FDA and the Mayo Clinic offer several precautions to take when using products that contain the topical anesthetic.

 - Don’t use benzocaine products if you have ever had methemoglobinemia.

 - Don’t use more than the smallest amount of this medication needed.

 - Don’t apply benzocaine more than four times a day.

 - Don’t get the product in your eyes.

 - Avoid swallowing the gel, liquid or ointment.

 When to Talk to Your Doctor

-Talk to your doctor before using benzocaine if you are taking medicines containing nitrates, including nitroglycerin.
-Also discuss benzocaine use with your doctor if:
+In general, you should ask your doctor for guidance before you use the numbing medication.
+This is especially true if you are taking medicines that contain nitrates, including nitroglycerin.
+Also discuss benzocaine use with your physician if: